What is AI’s Impact on SEO and Marketing? (And how to respond)

 3. User Behavior

-These three dynamics play off of each other and continue to change each other (as users try new search platforms, for example, Google will continue testing changes to their AI summaries, driving content creators to re-think how they’re generating content, and for whom).
+These three dynamics play off of each other and continue to change each other (as users try new search platforms, for example, Google will continue testing changes to their AI SERP summaries, driving content creators to re-think how they’re generating content, and for whom).

 Studying what’s actually going on is hard and changing literally daily.